Shining Light on Metalenses

 Hamid Pahlevani

-Hamid Pahlevani is a Senior Optical Systems Engineer to Optikos.
+Hamid Pahlevani is a Principal Optical Systems Engineer to Optikos.
 He has his postdoc fellowship at Harvard University and a Ph.D. in Engineering from the University of Victoria in Canada

 Join Our Email List